 How deep do the needles go?

-That depends upon the nature of the problem, the location of the points selected, the patients size, age, and constitution, and upon the acupuncturists style or school.
+That depends upon the nature of the problem, the location of the points selected the patient’s size, age, and constitution, and the acupuncturist’s style or school.
 Usually, needles are inserted from 0.2 to 4 inches in depth.